crewstyle/OlympusZeus/README.md

         'slug' => '_homepage'
     ));

-Add all used fields in the last created page (to get definition fields, see below the [Adding fields](#5-adding-fields) section):
+Add all used fields in the last created subpage (to get definition fields, see below the [Adding fields](#5-adding-fields) section):

     $tea->addFields(array(
         array(